TalkBizAnywhere/slate/source/index.html.md

 service_type | *"interpretation"* or *"translation"*
-target_language | The ID of the language the target audience speak, a list of accepted languages and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/languages) source_language | The ID of the language the speaker uses, a list of accepted languages and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/languages) industry | The related industry of the job.
+target_language | The ID of the language the target audience speak, a list of accepted languages and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/languages) source_language | The ID of the language the speaker uses, a list of accepted languages and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/languages) industry | The related industry of the job, in string and lower case.
+A list of accepted industries can be found [here](/javascripts/industries.json)

 ## Validate job submission